dannguyen/journalism-syllabi/README.md

 <a href="http://www.smalldatajournalism.com">Homepage</a> /
 <a href="http://www.smalldatajournalism.com/class/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course aims to examine data journalism at its core, through case studies and hands-on practice of modern data skills.
+        This course aims to examine data journalism at its core, through case studies and hands-on practice of modern data skills.
 Because the course is only five weeks, we focus on the practical concepts and tools needed to explore unfamiliar datasets to find worthwhile stories.
-</em></p>
+        </small></p>

         <p>Instructors: Dan Nguyen</p>
     </td>
     <td>
-        New York University SCPS
+        <small>New York University SCPS</small>
     </td>
   </tr>